saran-surya/email_auth/README.md

   ///create a bool method to validate if the OTP is true bool verify(){
     return(EmailAuth.validate(
-        recieverMail: _emailController.value.text, //to make sure the email ID is not changed
+        receiverMail: _emailController.value.text, //to make sure the email ID is not changed
         userOTP: _otpController.value.text)); //pass in the OTP typed in
     ///This will return you a bool, and you can proceed further after that, add a fail case and a success case (result will be true/false)
   }